ironsketch/ironsketch.github.io/sos.md

 ##### 04/30/18

-I recatored my program.
+I refactored my program.
 I set up a much clearer base program without logical redundancies.
 My next step now is to think about what I want to pull out and how I will pull that out.
 For example.
 If a word is a hypernym of another?
 Do I want to find that and how would I do that.

+I was able to import WordNet into python via NLTK python package.
+I am now learning what this is and how I may be able to use it for my program.

 ##### 04/29/18